 Cut it out already!

 You don’t even realize that I get it, this thing you are talking about, this point you keep dancing around as you keep beating the same old tired drum.
 Markets are conversations!
 Okay, great.
 I get that.
 And I have read it before although, in fairness, it was likely copying you.
 But after that – and after repeating this mantra at least a good 16 or so times in your book – what else have you got to say, other than that the creature known as Business as Usual needs to die?
 Fine, I get that, too.
 I’ve worked in traditional corporations, and I know that the work there can feel soul-killing.
-But at the same time, there are people who thrive in such environments, people who are pleasant, intelligent, respected and even, at times, hip.
+But at the same time, there are people who thrive in such environments, people who seem pleasant, intelligent, respected and even, at times, hip.

 Out of touch?